 In order to bring a federal case, there has to be a federal statute and a jurisdictional hook so there needs to be some federal government as part of this.
 Typically in these cases, it would be that the federal government is the victim.
 Fraud against a state government program could result in a case being brought in state court.

-The differences in how federal and state cases are handled depend almost entirely on loss amount as how serious these cases are treated by prosecutors and judges.
+As a New York attorney could explain, the differences in how federal and state government program fraud cases are handled depend almost entirely on loss amount as how serious these cases are treated by prosecutors and judges.
 That is the main issue.
 The second would be the existence of any human victims.

 If it is a federal case, then it is the role of the FBI to investigate the fraud.
 The government may use subpoenas, undercover witnesses, wiretaps and may recover emails and other documents as evidence when investigating government fraud.